 Highlights include Hearts of Africa, the largest walk-in aviary, representing forest valleys of Africa where visitors can watch bee-eating species.
-Wings of Asia will host pheasants in an Asian and Bali-inspired rice field.
-Meanwhile, the Amazonian Jewels will replicate habitats in South America and the Crimson Wetland boasts the world’s most brilliantly coloured birds.
+Kuok Group Wings of Asia hosts pheasants in an Asian and Bali-inspired rice field and tall bamboo groves.
+Meanwhile, the Amazonian Jewels replicates habitats in South America and the Crimson Wetland boasts the world’s most brilliantly coloured birds.

 Certainly, Bird Paradise will be the perfect place to immerse yourself in nature and interact with a range of diverse birds as well as endangered species.
-Keep an eye on Mandai Wildlife Group for updates.
+Tickets are on sale from April 24 via the Mandai website.